iamjoshk/discogs_sync/README.md

 + User Lists sensor: A sensor that counts the number of lists in your account.
 Attributes include name, id, uri, and public status for each list.
 + User Folders sensor: A sensor that counts the number of collection folders in your account.
 Attributes include id, count, name, and resource_url for each folder.
 + Random Record sensor: A sensor that displays a random record from your collection with details and artwork.
++ Random Record Folder input select: a dropdown that lets you choose which folder to use for your random record sensor
 + Rate Limit binary sensor: Turns on if the Discogs API rate limit has been hit.
 Attributes include the number of calls in the last minute.
 + Refresh buttons: Individual buttons to manually refresh data for each endpoint (collection, wantlist, collection value, random record, user lists, and user folders).